Theremin Sampler Watch

 pickup

-The box houses a pickup and the electronics of a standard electric guitar.
-I use the device to try alternate pickup positions and to make a standard electric guitar stereo for recordings.
-I have also used it in performances to pick up the low-frequency pulses emitting from the solenoid coils of my robotic percussion.
-Its another fun all around experimenting instrument with many uses.
+The floating pickup is encased in a box that houses both the pickup itself and the electronics of a standard electric guitar.
+I use this device to experiment with alternate pickup positions and to create a stereo output from a standard electric guitar for recording purposes.
+Additionally, I have used it in live performances to capture low-frequency pulses emitted from the solenoid coils of my robotic percussion instruments.
+This versatile device serves as a flexible experimental tool with a wide range of applications, enhancing both recording techniques and live sound exploration.

 The Muckrakor